FAQ - English Version

 I have been in close contact with a possibly infected person who still needs to be tested for the virus.
 Should I stay home as a precaution?

 Until the test results are known, you must stay away from the workplace.
+During this time, if possible, work is to be done from home (mobile working).
+If your contact person’s test result is positive, your respective health department decides on the duration of the further quarantine.
+If the test result is negative, work can be resumed at the workplace.
 As this is an order by the employer, you will still be paid your salary as long as you are on leave.

 I have been in close contact with an infected person.
 What do I do?